Are you wondering, “Is Buenos Aires safe?”

 Many people who I talk to just don’t realize how one simple thing like taking a wrong turn on a street or stopping for a stranger can lead to a disaster.

-The purpose of this article is to help you feel more intelligent and be confident about your trip to Buenos Aires.
+The main purpose of this guide is to help you to be more intelligent and feel confident about planning your trip to Buenos Aires.

 Following some of these tips will help you to avoid the usual upset or worries that might make your trip to South America seem dangerous.

-I have also written about safety in South America after repeated backpacking trips through the continent of the years.
+I have also written about safety in South America after repeated backpacking trips in and around the continent over the years.

 “Dear friend!
 Some links in this post contain affiliate links.
 Meaning, if you click through and make a purchase, book a hostel or sign up for a tour, I may earn a small commission at no additional cost to you.
 Your support means a lot and helps me to keep traveling and maintaining the quality of this site for you.”